WillButton/willbutton-hugo/content/posts/blockchain-over-40.md

 Let's raise the stakes a bit, though.
 Instead of me and my bad gambling habits, what if it is a very powerful government interested in shifting a few transactions around?
 They've probably got some connections, right?
 They do.
 But the nodes are decentralized around the world, so may fall outside of the realms of influence for any given government, and many nodes are anonymous so even if you could bribe the node operator, you simply don't know who they are.
 Blockchains can be more than just currency, though.

-## Currency-focused blockchains vs. Smart contract blockchains
+## Two Different Types of Blockchains

+There are two common types of blockchains: currency-focused blockchains and smart contract blockchains.

 Currency-focused blockchains (or "digital currency blockchains") like Bitcoin are designed to be financial instruments for transferring or storing value.
 Think of them as being similar to gold, silver, or the US dollar.

 Smart contract blockchains (or "programmable blockchains")like Ethereum support smart contracts or decentralized applications (dApps).
 This means blockchains like Ethereum can "do stuff" beyond being a currency.

-## Bitcoin and Ethereum - A Closer Look:
+## The Top Two: Bitcoin and Ethereum

 The Bitcoin blockchain is the home of Bitcoin, the currency.
 Makes sense, right?
 The asset symbol for the US dollar is USD.
 The asset symbol for the Euro is EUR.
-Similarly the asset symbol for Bitcoin is USD.
+Similarly the asset symbol for Bitcoin is BTC.
 There will only be 21 million BTC.
 They are minted on a schedule that is baked into the Bitcoin code.
 19.5 million have already been minted and current estimates show the last one will be minted in 2140.
 This is why BTC is thought of by many to have investment potential.
 There is a fixed amount of gold, silver, diamonds, and other precious metals and stones on our planet.
 This is what gives them value: a limited supply and a demand.
 The same is true for BTC.

 The Ethereum chain has a currency as well, ETH.
 Unlike BTC, it is not fixed in supply.
 The Ethereum governance committee keeps an eye on supply and demand and uses regulation to keep the ETH token deflationary, such as "burning" a portion of the ETH you use in every transaction.
 In the crypto world, burning a token essentially means destroying it, or deleting it so it can never be used again.